ravendb/book/Intro/Intro.md

 Go, Node.js, Python, Ruby and PHP.
 Most things discussed in the book are applicable, even if you aren't writing code in C#.

-The RavenDB official clients all follow the same model, adjusted to match the platform expectations and API standards, so regardless of what platform you are using to talk to RavenDB, this book should still be useful.
+All RavenDB official clients follow the same model, adjusted to match the platform expectations and API standards, so regardless of what platform you are using to connect to RavenDB, this book should still be useful.

 ## In this book...

 One of the major challenges in writing this book came in considering how to structure it.
-There are so many concepts that relate to one another that it can be difficult to try to understand them in isolation.
-We can't talk about modeling documents before we understand the kind of features that we have available for us to work with, for example.
+There are so many concepts that relate to one another and trying to understand them in isolation can be difficult.
+For example, we can't talk about modeling documents before we understand the kind of features that are available for us to work with.
 Considering this, I'm going to introduce concepts in stages.

 ### Part I - The basics of RavenDB

 Focus: Developers

-This part contains a practical discussion on how to build an application using RavenDB, and we'll skip theory and concepts in favor of getting things done.
-This is what you'll want new hires to read before starting to work with an application using RavenDB, we'll keep the theory and the background information for the next part.
+This is the part you will want new hires to read before starting to work with an application using RavenDB, it contains a practical discussion on how to build an application using RavenDB.
+We'll skip theory, concepts and background information in favor of getting things done, those will be discussed in the next part.

-*[Chapter 2](#zero-to-ravendb) - Zero to RavenDB -* focuses on setting you up with a RavenDB instance, introduce the Studio and some key concepts in utilizing it.
+*[Chapter 2](#zero-to-ravendb) - Zero to RavenDB -* focuses on setting you up with a RavenDB instance.
 The client API and its basic usage is also cover, as well as document identifier generation and test RavenDB based application.
+The studio and some key concepts are introduced.

 *[Chapter 3](#modeling) - Modeling documents -* Goes in depth into how to structure your entities and documents, the impact of various RavenDB features on the structure of your documents and how you should handle common modeling scenarios.

-*[Chapter 4](#client-api) - The Client API -* explores more advanced client scenarios, such as lazy requests, patching, concurrency, listeners, bulk inserts, and streaming queries and using persistent subscriptions.
+*[Chapter 4](#client-api) - The Client API -* explores more advanced client scenarios, such as lazy requests, patching, concurrency, listeners, bulk inserts, streaming queries and using persistent subscriptions.
 We'll talk a about data modeling and working with embedded and related documents.

 ### Part II - Ravens everywhere